-COMPASS Pathways plc, or the Company, is a mental health care company dedicated to accelerating patient access to evidence-based innovation in mental health.
-The Company is developing its investigational COMP360 psilocybin therapy through late-stage clinical trials in Europe and North America for patients with treatment-resistant depression.
+COMPASS Pathways plc, or the Company, is a biotechnology company dedicated to accelerating patient access to evidence-based innovation in mental health.
+The Company is developing its investigational COMP360 psilocybin treatment through late-stage clinical trials in Europe and North America for patients with treatment-resistant depression.

 The Company is subject to risks and uncertainties common to clinical stage companies in the biotechnology industry, including, but not limited to, development by competitors of new technological innovations, dependence on key personnel, protection of proprietary intellectual property and technology, compliance with government regulations and the ability to secure additional capital to fund operations.
 Therapeutic candidates currently under development will require significant additional research and development efforts, including preclinical and clinical testing and regulatory approval, prior to commercialization.
 These efforts require significant amounts of capital, adequate personnel and infrastructure and extensive compliance-reporting capabilities.
-Even if the Company's therapeutic development efforts are successful, it is uncertain when, if ever, the Company will realize revenue from sales
+Even if the Company's therapeutic development efforts are successful, it is uncertain when, if ever, the Company will realize revenue from sales.

 The Company has funded its operations primarily with proceeds from the sale of its convertible preferred shares, the issuance of convertible notes, and through the sale of American Depository Shares, or ADSs, in connection with the Company's initial public offering, or the IPO, in September 2020, and its May 2021 follow-on offering.
 On October 8, 2021, the Company entered into a Sales Agreement with Cowen and Company, LLC, or Cowen, under which the Company may issue and sell from time to time up to \$150.0 million of its ADSs, each representing one ordinary share, through Cowen as the sales agent.
 Sales of the Company's ADSs, if any, will be made at market prices.
-Through March 31, 2023 we sold 157,836 ADSs, resulting in \$1.6 million in net proceeds.
-During the second quarter of 2023, through May 10, 2023, we sold 2,824,202 ADSs, resulting in \$26.9 million in net proceeds.
+Through June 30, 2023, the Company sold 2,982,038 ADSs, resulting in \$28.6 million in net proceeds.
+On June 30, 2023 (the "Effective Date"), the Company entered into a Loan Agreement with Hercules, which provided for aggregate maximum borrowings of up to \$50.0 million, consisting of (i) a term loan of \$30.0 million, which was funded on the Effective Date, (ii) subject to the Company achieving certain performance milestones and available until December 15, 2024, an additional term loan of \$10.0 million, and (iii) subject to the approval of Hercules' investment committee in its sole discretion, and available during the interest-only period, as described in the Loan Agreement, an additional term loan of \$10.0 million.
+The Loan Agreement includes a financial covenant requiring the Company to maintain a minimum level of \$22.5 million of cash during the period commencing on January 1, 2024, of which the initial commencement date is subject to adjustment if certain performance milestones are met.
+If the Company meets the performance milestones, the minimum cash covenant will not apply if its market capitalization is at least \$750.0 million.